-Don is in his fourth year on the Church Council as well as his fourth year as Chairman of the Property & Grounds Committee.
-Don and his wife, Bev, have been members of TLC 25 years.
-His short-term goal is to see the church back opened for in-person worship as soon as possible.
+Don is in his fifth year on the Church Council as well as his fifth year as Chairman of the Property & Grounds Committee.
+Don and his wife, Bev, have been members of TLC 26 years.
+His short-term goal is to see the church back open for in-person worship as soon as possible.
 Don and Bev miss seeing and visiting with their Christian support group and pray for the church to open up soon in order for Christians to gather together.

 This is Deb’s third time serving on council.
 As a member of Trinity, she feels she has a responsibility to serve where and when she can to help in decision making for the betterment of our members and to call-equip-send members where needed in our church community and Waupaca community.

 I have been a member of Trinity with my family since 1976.
 I have 3 married daughters with 7 grandchildren.
 My grandparents and my father were charter members of Trinity.
 This is my 2nd year and my second time on council, serving on the governance task force and former Membership Membership and Evangelism committee.
 I am active in Trinity's music ministry and women's ministry.
 I have also served on synod council.
 I love the direction that Trinity is heading and happy to be assisting in this venture.